Authentic Lessons for 21st Century Learning

 Summary

-In this lesson, students use differences in water clarity among four Oklahoma lakes as a phenomenon.
-They investigate how local environmental conditions and the survival strategies and growth of phytoplankton (algae) affect water clarity.
-After designing and conducting experiments that relate water clarity variables to phytoplankton growth, students analyze patterns in phytoplankton community composition.
-Using the data, students model the cause-and-effect relationships among local conditions, genetic factors, and phytoplankton growth.
-Finally, students compare their data analysis with findings summarized in official water quality reports before using their models to develop a summative explanation for the relationship between phytoplankton growth and water clarity in a single lake.
+In this lesson, students investigate the phenomenon of differences in water clarity among four Oklahoma lakes.
+Students investigate how local environmental conditions and the survival strategies and growth of phytoplankton (algae) affect water clarity.
+Students then design and conduct experiments that investigate the relationship between water clarity variables and phytoplankton growth.
+They use this information to analyze patterns in phytoplankton community composition and to create models of the cause-and-effect relationships among local conditions, genetic factors, and phytoplankton growth.
+To conclude the lesson, students compare their data analyses with findings summarized in official water clarity reports.
+Students then use their models to develop summative explanations for the relationship between phytoplankton growth and water clarity in a single lake.

 Essential Question(s)

-How do genetic and environmental factors influence the growth of organisms?
+How do genetic and environmental factors influence the growth of phytoplankton?
 How does phytoplankton growth affect water clarity?

 Snapshot